 You know that both Flutter and React Native are compelling cross-platform app development tools.
 Alternatively, there are also some advantages if you choose native app development instead of cross-platform framework(s).

-A detailed analysis of the capabilities, pros, and cons of Flutter vs React Native will help you make an informed decision with your app development project.
+A detailed analysis of the capabilities, pros, and cons of technologies will help you make an informed decision with your app development project.
 Let’s take a deep dive and compare the two tools.

-According to Statista, 42 percent of developers prefer Flutter when it comes to cross-platform mobile frameworks as of 2021, which is closely followed by React Native’s 38% developer preference.
+According to the Stack Overflow survey of 2022, the majority of developers prefer Flutter when it comes to cross-platform mobile frameworks, which is closely followed by React Native’s developer preference.

 We have found that our clients often reach out to us with the following questions: